Buying car insurance online is a great option if you want to shop on your own schedule and save time and money.

 Buying extra liability insurance to protect you and your assets is typically very affordable.
 It’s an example of when the best car insurance may not necessarily be the cheapest.
 You can buy extra liability coverage for about $35 a year, and get full coverage for about $800 per year, or $69 a month.

-Consider the following, based on a CarInsurance.com rate analysis of nearly all ZIP codes in the country:
+Consider the following, based on a CarInsurance.com rate analysis:

 - The nationwide average cost for state minimum liability coverage is $526